cotab-org/cotab/README.md

 ### Symbols from Other Files
 Uses symbols obtainable from VSCode's language providers and utilizes them in suggestions.
 These symbols allow LLM to understand class structures and improve the accuracy of member function suggestions.

+### Analysis source code
+By analyzing the source code in advance and incorporating the results into the prompt, we enable a deeper level of understanding.

 ## Privacy and Telemetry
-All communication performed by Cotab is strictly limited to requests to the default endpoint `"http://localhost:8080/v1"` or to the LLM API specified by the user.
+Cotab only communicates with the default endpoint `"http://localhost:8080/v1"` or the LLM API specified by the user.
 No other external services or servers are contacted.
 This ensures maximum privacy and security.
 - Communication is only made with the configured API
 - No telemetry or usage data is ever sent
 - User code or input is never shared with third parties